Arthur Adamov: Postwar career

-He began to write plays at the end of World War II.:98 La Parodie (1947) was his first play, which Martin Esslin has identified as 'an attempt to come to terms with neurosis, to make psychological states visible in concrete terms.':98 His work, influenced by Bertolt Brechtand August Strindberg,:98 is often dream-like and later works in particular have a political element.
+He began to write plays at the end of World War II.:98 La Parodie (1947) was his first play, which Martin Esslin has identified as "an attempt to come to terms with neurosis, to make psychological states visible in concrete terms".:98 His work influenced by August Strindberg,:98 is often dream-like and later works in particular have a political element influenced by Bertolt Brecht.
 The title character of one of his best known works, Le Professeur Taranne (1953), is accused of various things (public nudity, littering, plagiarism), all of which he strenuously denies, only to have his denials turned against him into more evidence of misdemeanours.
 This particular play was directly influenced by a dream Adamov had.

-Lesser known to the public is his prose work with short stories like Fin Août (in Je...
+Lesser known to the public is his prose work with short stories such as "Fin Août" (in Je...
 Ils..., 1969).
-Their themes revolve around topics like masochism, which the author regarded as "immunisation against death".
+Their themes revolve around topics including masochism, which the author regarded as "immunisation against death".
 Adamov translated a number of works by German authors (Rilke, Büchner) and Russian classics (Gogol, Chekhov) into French.

-The Algerian war radicalised his political views and in the 1960s he became a Communist.

-During his later years, he began to drink and use drugs.
+A supporter of left-wing politics throughout his life, the Algerian War radicalised his political views and in the 1960s he became a Communist.
+During his later years, he began to drink and use drugs which severely impacted his health.

 Adamov's death in 1970 was due to an overdose of barbiturates.